miklevin/Pipulate.com/index.md

 can not compete.
 The fact that Python only continues to rise in popularity in the face of everything that ***should have killed it*** tells you a lot.

+### A Word on JavaScript & WebDev

+You can't take up web development (webdev) without needing to program a little JavaScript.
+The JavaScript ***frameworks*** like ReactJS and VueJS are just big enough that they can consume you and become your main focus.
+While plenty of people do manage to ***find the love*** in JavaScript, it's necessity for web-oriented work makes it feel like more of a logical choice as a general purpose programming language than it is.

+### Python Was Destined for You

-While plenty of people find love in JavaScript, it is of necessity.
-The love for Python runs deep in a way that you will not encounter with many things in life.
+The love for Python runs deep in a way that you will not encounter with many other programming languages.
+The story starts with a language called ***ABC*** which was designed to be friendly to beginners.
 While it's still not perfect, what is?
 Python hitting this ***good enough*** 80/20-rule sweet-spot for so long across so many industries and in education makes it the one language to take up if you must choose only one.

 ## Crash Course in Python